MingSun-Tse/Efficient-NeRF/README.md

 ## Acknowledgments
-In this code we refer to the following implementations: [nerf-pytorch](https://github.com/yenchenlin/nerf-pytorch), [smilelogging](https://github.com/MingSun-Tse/smilelogging).
+In this code we refer to the following implementations: [nerf-pytorch](https://github.com/yenchenlin/nerf-pytorch) and [smilelogging](https://github.com/MingSun-Tse/smilelogging).
 Great thanks to them!
 We especially thank [nerf-pytorch](https://github.com/yenchenlin/nerf-pytorch).
-Our code largely builds upon their wonderful implementation.
+Our code is largely built upon their wonderful implementation.
 We also greatly thank the anounymous ECCV'22 reviewers for the constructive comments to help us improve the paper.

 ## Reference